Braid group actions on branched coverings and full exceptional sequences: Introduction

 \subsection{Acknowledgments}

-This paper is partly a result of the ERC-SyG project Recursive and Exact New Quantum Theory (ReNewQuantum) which received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme under grant agreement No 810573, the VILLUM FONDEN, VILLUM Investigator grant 37814, by Shaanxi Province, Shaanxi Normal University, the NSF of China (Grant No. 12271321) and the DFG through the project SFB/TRR 191 Symplectic Structures in Geometry, Algebra and Dynamics (Projektnummer 281071066-TRR 191).
+This paper is partly a result of the ERC-SyG project Recursive and Exact New Quantum Theory (ReNewQuantum) which received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme under grant agreement No 810573, the VILLUM FONDEN, VILLUM Investigator grant 37814, Sapere Aude grant 3120-00076B from the Independent Research Fund Denmark (DFF), by Fundamental Research Funds for the Central Universities (No. GK202403003), the NSF of China (Grant No. 12271321) and the DFG through the project SFB/TRR 191 Symplectic Structures in Geometry, Algebra and Dynamics (Projektnummer 281071066-TRR 191).